 Welcome to Spider Lake Springs Resort.

 This page addresses frequently asked questions about our Resort.
-These answers do not represent any legal opinion, and are merely a general guide to the Resort.
+These answers do not represent any legal advice or opinion, and are merely a general guide to the Resort.

-A. Spider Lake Springs is a 310 site private RV resort.
-There is no “public camping” available.
+A. Spider Lake Springs Resort is a private 310 site Recreation Vehicle Resort.
+There is no public camping available.

-A. No. Title to the land in which the campground is located is held in trust to the Spider Lake Camper’s Association (SLCA) by a holding company, Spider Lake Springs Holdings Inc. (SLSHI).
+A. No. Title to the land in which the campground is located is held in trust to the Spider Lake Springs Camper’s Association (SLSCA) by a holding company, Spider Lake Springs Holdings Inc. (SLSHI).
 The land is divided into 310 “undivided voting shares”, of which you may purchase a share or shares.
-There is one share issued for each “lot” within the Resort, which is divided into 7 geographical sections, A through G.
+There is one share issued for each site within the Resort, which is divided into 7 geographical sections, A through G.

 Q. Is the Resort open all year?